December 15, 2021

 Increased ATM Security

-Any interface between financial institution and consumer is going to be sensitive to security issues.
+Any interface between financial institutions and consumers is going to be sensitive to security issues.
 Add in healthy sums of cash, and you’ve got a potential security nightmare on your hands.

 The Windows 10 upgrade for ATMs will shore up your institution’s defenses against malware, cyberattacks, and other unwanted intrusions.
 Plus, Windows 10 is designed to detect and prevent cybersecurity threats as they arise.
 That makes it a very advanced, surprisingly proactive answer to emergent security concerns.